-Champion egg layer status: Their eggs come in medium to large size and brown in color, and the typical hen will produce 3 to 4 eggs per week.
+Champion egg layer status: Their eggs come in medium to large size and are brown in color, and the typical hen will produce 3 to 4 per week.

 This is a dual-purpose breed of chicken that has brownish red and green plumage.
 Developed in Ohio (hence the name “buckeye” since Ohio is “The Buckeye State”), they do great in colder weather, and because of their pea comb, they’re less likely to endure frostbite.